dschnitzeler/firestarter/README.md

 More information on how to call the programs and their output can be found at the start of each program.
 Alternatively, you can type ‘fitit’, ‘batch_fitit’, ‘readit’, or ‘batch_readit’ after compiling each of the core programs.

+--- Request ---

+If you find a bug, or even fix a big, please let me know so that I can update this repository.
+You can contact me at d{insert my surname}(at){name of that e-mail service provided by Google}.com.